Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 ![scan result](image/System/ScanResult.png "Scan result")

 ## 4.2 Dashboard
 This page is designed to display overall information of compatible and incompatible APIs of different processes in different builds.
 The data of this page is from analyzing the demo we have prepared.

-### Charts
-The dashboard contains four charts.
+The dashboard contains four charts:
 - [Pie charts of version's status](#Pie-charts-of-version's-status), showing the number of compatible and incompatible APIs.
 - [Trend over builds](#Trend-over-builds), showing the version status change over time.
 - [Overlaps per build](#Overlaps-per-build), showing the impact on other processes.